Bostame/onboarding_system/README.md

 journalctl -u nextcloud-sync.service
 ```

-## License
+## 📜 License

 This project is licensed under the MIT License.

+You are free to use, modify, distribute, and sublicense this project under the terms of the MIT License.

-See the `LICENSE` file for details.
+See the [LICENSE](LICENSE) file for details.